 Set forth below, is the name, municipality of residence, office, period of service and principal occupation during the immediately preceding five years for each director of the Company.
-Each director of the Company holds office until the next Annual General Meeting of the shareholders of the Company (which has been called for August 5, 2022) or until his or her successor is duly elected or appointed, unless his or her office is vacated earlier in accordance with the articles of the Company or he or she becomes disqualified to act as a director.
+Each director of the Company holds office until the next Annual General Meeting of the shareholders of the Company (which has been called for August 4, 2023) or until his or her successor is duly elected or appointed, unless his or her office is vacated earlier in accordance with the articles of the Company or he or she becomes disqualified to act as a director.

-Name, municipality of residence and position held Principal occupation for the past five years Director since Charles N. Bralver (1)(2) Nantucket, Massachusetts Director Corporate director and advisor 2010 Daniel J. Daviau Toronto, Ontario President, Chief Executive Officer and Director Chief Executive Officer of the Company and Canaccord Genuity Corp.
-2015 Gillian (Jill) H. Denham (2)(3) Toronto, Ontario Lead director President of Authentum Partners Ltd. and corporate director 2020 MICHAEL D. HARRIS (1) East York, Ontario Director Senior business advisor of Fasken Martineau DuMoulin LLP 2004 Merri L. Jones (2) Toronto, Ontario Director Corporate director and advisor 2018 DAVID J. KASSIE (4) Toronto, Ontario Chairman and Director Chairman of the Company and Canaccord Genuity Corp.
-2010 Terrence A. Lyons (1)(2)(5) Vancouver, British Columbia Director Corporate director and advisor 2004 Jo-Anne O'Connor (2) Toronto, Ontario Director President and Chief Executive Officer of Strategem Capital Corporation 2021
+Name, municipality of residence and position held Principal occupation for the past five years Director since Michael Auerbach (1)(2)(3) New York, New York United States Director Founder and Managing Member, Subversive Capital LLCC 2022 Daniel J. Daviau Toronto, Ontario President, Chief Executive Officer and Director Chief Executive Officer of the Company and Canaccord Genuity Corp.
+2015

-Name, municipality of residence and position held Principal occupation for the past five years Director since DIPESH J. SHAH (2) London, England Director Corporate director 2012 Francesca Shaw (2) Toronto, Ontario Director Corporate director and advisor 2021 Sally J. Tennant (1) London, England Director Corporate director, advisor and wealth management consultant 2019
+Name, municipality of residence and position held Principal occupation for the past five years Director since Аму Freeman Toronto, Ontario CANADA Director Partner and Head of Engagement Fund Investment at Ewing Morris & Co.
+Investment Partners Ltd. 2023 David J. Kassie (4) Toronto, Ontario Chairman and Director Chairman of the Company and Canaccord Genuity Corp.
+2010 Terrence A. Lyons (1)(2)(5) Vancouver, British Columbia Director Corporate director and advisor 2023 Jo-Anne O'Connor (1)(2) Toronto, Ontario (1) Director President and Chief Executive Officer of Strategem Capital Corporation 2021 Rod Phillips Toronto, Ontario Canada Director Corporate director and advisor 2023

-- (1) Member of the Corporate Governance and Compensation Committee. - (2) Member of the Audit and Risk Committee. - (3) From June 2012 to June 2016, Ms. Denham was a member of the board of directors of Penn West Petroleum Ltd., a company that was subject to cease trade orders further to the July 2014 announcement by Penn West Petroleum Ltd. of the review of some of its accounting practices and the decision to restate its financial statements.
-These orders are no longer in effect. - (4) Mr. Kassie was a director of ACE Aviation Holdings Inc. at the time when, on April 25, 2012, it passed a shareholder resolution approving liquidation of the company pursuant to the Canada Business Corporations Act.
-The liquidation process is continuing.
-Mr. Kassie is also a director of Reitmans (Canada) Ltd. which on May 19, 2020, received an initial order under the Companies' Creditors Arrangement Act to allow a restructuring of the women's clothing retailer and ultimately emerged from restructuring proceedings on January 12, 2022. - (5) Until January 1, 2014, Mr. Lyons was a director of Royal Oak Ventures Inc. (Royal Oak), which was subject to cease trade orders in each of the provinces of British Columbia, Alberta, Ontario and Québec due to the failure of Royal Oak to file financial statements since the financial year ended December 31, 2003.
+(1) Member of the Corporate Governance and Compensation Committee.

+(2) Member of the Audit and Risk Committee.

+(3) Mr. Auerbach was a director of CybAero AB, a Swedish aerospace company that developed and manufactured remotely piloted helicopters, when it filed for bankruptcy in June 2018.
+(4) Mr. Kassie was a director of ACE Aviation Holdings Inc. at the time when, on April 25, 2012, it passed a shareholder resolution approving liquidation of the company pursuant to the Canada

+(a) In tests or postion for the companies and the time in the internet in test of the companies of the companies

+(5) Until January 1, 2014, Mr. Lyons was a director of Royal Oak Ventures Inc. (Royal Oak), which was subject to cease trade orders in each of the provinces of British Columbia, Alberta, Ontario and Québec due to the failure of Royal Oak to file financial statements since the financial year ended December 31, 2003.
 Mr. Lyons was elected to the board of directors of Royal Oak largely because of his valuable experience and expertise in financial restructurings in the insolvency context.

-Set forth below, is the name, municipality of residence, office and principal occupation during the immediately preceding five years for each executive officer of the Company in addition to David Kassie and Daniel Daviau as of March 31, 2022.
+Set forth below, is the name, municipality of residence, office and principal occupation during the immediately preceding five years for each executive officer of the Company in addition to David Kassie and Daniel Daviau.